 pg_global, the languages

-plpgsql and the role
+plpgsql, and the role

 objects are automatically created by pgModeler when a new model is added and their only reason to exist is to serve as references to other objects being created on the database model.
-All previously mentioned objects are commonly known as dummy objects because at the moment an SQL export process occurs their SQL definition will be completely ignored or, in other words, they will not be created on the server even they being present in the database model.
+All previously mentioned objects are commonly known as dummy objects because at the moment an SQL export process occurs their SQL definition will be completely ignored or, in other words, they will not be created on the server even they are present in the database model.

 Quick actions menu in order to turn them into dummy objects.

 Once created the dummy objects you can proceed with the export process and see only the objects with SQL code enabled being created.
 The dummy ones will not be exported because their code, internally, is commented causing PostgreSQL to ignore them.
 The dummy objects are ignored in the same way by the diff process which does not produce diff code for them.